Chapter 3 Introduction to the tidyverse

 3.5.3 Rename

-You can use the rename function to assign new names to your variables.
-This can be very useful when your variable names are very long and tedious to type.
-Here, we remove the “CTD_” and “Mean_” prefixes from our geochemical variables.
+can be very useful when your variable names are very long and tedious to type.

-dat <- rename(dat, O2=WS_O2, NO3=WS_NO3, H2S=WS_H2S)
+<- rename(dat, O2=WS_O2, NO3=WS_NO3, H2S=WS_H2S) dat

 This is a good point to touch on best practices for units in data.
 It is best to either names the units in the variable name, such as O2_uM for oxygen in micromolar, or to create a separate column for units, such as O2 = 3.4 and O2_units = uM.
 You should never place the units in the same variable as the measurement because then you cannot plot the variable as a number!